 Matt Brown Print

-Matt Brown is a member of the Low Murchison Radnoff Real Estate and Family Law Groups.
-He has practiced in real estate and family law since his call to the Ontario Bar in 2017.
+Matt Brown is a member of the Low Murchison Radnoff Real Estate, Wills & Estates, and Family Law Groups.
+His legal practice has included solicitor and barrister work since his call to the Ontario Bar in 2017.

 As a real estate lawyer, Matt advises individuals and business owners on all aspects of their real estate needs.
 This includes residential and commercial purchase and sales, title transfers, leasing, mortgage and lending transactions and real estate development.
 A strategic thinker, Matt is committed to helping his clients resolve their legal matters as efficiently and practically as possible, including, with regard to closure and implementation, and time.
 He comes from a background in property management and land development.